steve9001/oplop/oplop2.md

 - 12 character length
 - guarantee upper, lower, digit and symbol for password policy
-- replace md5 with bcrypt, targeting between 0.1 to 1 second compute time
+- replace md5 with PBKDF2, bcrypt, scrypt, or Argon2

-//- acceptable entropy to enforce password policy constraints

-//- use SHA-256 for a pseudo-random number generator and to normalize inputs
+- same user experience as v1, except for a small delay

+- PBKDF2 with HMAC-SHA-256
+ - widespread standardized support in Ruby, JS, Python
+- bcrypt
+- scrypt
+- Argon2

 Steps: